zerotier/docs/docs/security.md

 ### Our Product

-All traffic on ZeroTier networks is encrypted using asymmetric encryption, utilizing private keys that never leave the device.
+All traffic on ZeroTier networks is encrypted using state of the art asymmetric encryption, utilizing private keys that never leave the device.
 That keeps device data private, and ensures the integrity of all traffic.
+[Read more about our cryptography here](./protocol.md#cryptography)

 We also collect very minimal metadata about active networks and devices.
 Because ZeroTier routes traffic directly between peers, our infrastructure cannot observe or modify packets on user/organizational networks.